siwalikm/v3-siwalik-in-website/content/posts/2020-03-11-the-myth-of-building-a-perfect-tech-blog.md

 If you’ve ever told yourself you’ll start that podcast once you have that mic or finally start running once you buy a running shoe, I was at that exact place.

-So, the next weekend I decided to completely scrap the website I spent months on, fork a minimal opensource project from Github and start freaking writing.
+So, the next weekend I decided to completely scrap the website I spent months on, fork a minimal open source project from Github and start freaking writing.

 > Make it work, then make it better.